 What’s unique about your salon?

-I’m sure you have a story to why your salon exists or why you’re offering a particular type of service that know one else does.
+I’m sure you have a story as to why your salon exists or why you’re offering a particular type of service that no one else does.
 Or maybe you’re particularly knowledgeable about a specific beauty topic?

-Whatever your story is, your sitting on a good PR opportunity for your salon.
+Whatever your story is, you are sitting on a good PR opportunity for your salon.
 Write down what your unique story is and reach out to local papers and magazines to get them to write about you.